katarafett/macos-ux-improved/README.md

 - Remaps shift+backspace to delete forward

 ## How to use
 It's pretty simple.
-Just run `./install.sh`.
-You might need to `chmod +x install.sh` first.
+Just execute `install.sh`.
+You might need to `chmod +x` the file first.
 Don't run it as sudo, or the config files will only apply to root user.

 ## Tools